 - 4.3 One of the roles of the District Council is to enable and coordinate the provision of housing including affordable housing, to meet the needs of the community. - 4.4 The Chichester District Housing Strategy adopted by the Council in September 2013 sets out the aims for the provision of affordable housing.
-This includes maximising the supply of local homes to meet the needs of local people and ensuring that all new residential development contributes to the supply of homes to meet local needs in terms of size, type and tenure. - 4.5 The Local Plan Viability Assessment considered the total level of developer contributions available to meet the Community Infrastructure Levy, and affordable housing contributions and to ensure deliverability of the plan.
+This includes maximising the supply of local homes to meet the needs of local people and ensuring that all new residential development contributes to the supply of homes to meet local needs in terms of size, type and tenure. - 4.5 The Local Plan Viability assessment considered the total level of developer contributions available to meet the Community Infrastructure Levy, and affordable housing contributions to ensure deliverability of the plan.
 This assessment informed the level of affordable housing contributions as set out in Policy 34 of the Local Plan.
-The PBA assessment demonstrates that smaller sites are more economically viable, even when the affordable housing contribution and CIL charge is taken into account.
-In view of the significant need for affordable housing in the rural areas (evidenced by both the Strategic Housing Market Assessment and the Council's Housing Register) the government's lower threshold in respect of planning obligations introduced on 28 November 2014 has been adopted. - 4.6 The Council will be seeking 40% affordable housing until the Local Plan or CIL is adopted.
-After the Local Plan or CIL is adopted it will expect that o o on all residential development sites 30% affordable housing contribution will be sought where there is a net increase of 11 or more dwellings.
-In all areas designated as rural under section 157(1) of the Housing Act 1985 (all of the Local Plan area with the exception of Chichester City, Stockbridge, East Wittering, Selsey town, and Southbourne north of the A259 (full details and maps are included in the Appendix to this SPD)) 30% affordable housing will be sought on all developments with a net increase of between 6 and 10 units.
-This will be taken in the form of a financial contribution towards affordable housing in the District. - 4.7 The tenure split of the affordable housing should reflect the Strategic Housing Market Assessment (SHMA) recommendations, currently 30% intermediate, with the remainder being affordable rented or social rented housing.
-It is however recognised that it may be appropriate to vary the policy tenure split for site specific reasons or in connection with economic viability.

-- 4.8 At the District-wide level, the SHMA recommends an appropriate mix, size and type of both market and affordable rented housing required on new development.
+The Local Plan Viability assessment demonstrates that small sites are more economically viable, even when the affordable housing contribution and CIL charge is taken into account.
+In view of the significant need for affordable housing in the rural areas (evidenced by both the Strategic Housing Market Assessment and the Council's Housing Register) the government's lower threshold in respect of planning obligations introduced on 28 November 2014 has been adopted. - 4.6 On all residential development sites 30% affordable housing contribution will be sought where there is a net increase of 11 or more dwellings.
+In all areas designated as rural under section 157(1) of the Housing Act 1985.
+30% affordable housing will be sought on all developments with a net increase of between 6 and 10 units.
+This will be taken in the form of a financial contribution towards affordable housing in the District on completion of the development. - 4.7 The tenure split of the affordable housing should reflect the current Strategic Housing Market Assessment (SHMA) recommendations, currently 30% intermediate, with the remainder being affordable rented or social rented housing.
+It is however recognised that it may be appropriate to vary the affordable tenure split for site specific reasons or in connection with economic viability. - 4.8 At the District-wide level, the SHMA recommends an appropriate mix, size and type of both market and affordable rented housing required on new development.
 This will be used as the basis for both market and affordable housing requirements over the Local Plan period.
-Individual sites will be expected to reflect the needs of the Strategic Housing Market Assessment, subject to site specific circumstances and the character of the local area.
+Individual sites will be expected to reflect the needs of the SHMA, subject to site specific circumstances and the character of the local area.
 Proposals will be required to demonstrate how schemes address local need and demand, and the extent to which development proposals will deliver mixed sustainable communities or a robust justification where such potential has not been optimised.
 It is recognised that certain sites, especially small or brownfield sites, may be highly constrained whilst others may lend themselves to particular types of development.
-Again such factors will be taken into consideration as part of the appraisal process, although the primary tests of meeting local need and delivering mixed communities will remain in place. - 4.9 At the individual scheme level, The SHMA's recommendation will be considered together with information on local housing need, including the Council's Housing Register, stock turnover and site specific factors to negotiate the provision of affordable housing in new development including the exact tenure, type and size split on each site through pre-application discussions.
+Again such factors will be taken into consideration as part of the appraisal process, although the primary tests of meeting local need and delivering mixed communities will remain in place.

+4.9 The SHMA's recommendation will be considered together with information on local housing need, including the Council's Housing Register, stock turnover and site specific factors to negotiate the provision of affordable housing in new development including the exact tenure, type and size split on each site through pre-application discussions.

 SHMA Recommended Market Housing Mix by Size

 1 & 2 bedroom 3 bedroom 4+ bedroom

-35% 50% 15-20%
+35% 50% 15%